5/2/2024

 Jim Duffy

 Thank you.
 Hi, Mike, Dennis, Toby.
 Hope you guys are doing well.
 I'll focus it to two questions.
-One, that's one on the auto OEM dimension of the PVD business.
-And I have a question on gross margin.
+I want to ask one on the auto OEM dimension of the PVD business, and I have a question on gross margin.
 The PVD group numbers in the quarter were a little bit better than we thought.
-If I heard you correctly, it seems like the entirety of the year to year decline decline was due to power sports.
+If I heard you correctly, it seems like the entirety of the year-to-year decline was due to power sports.
 Is that accurate?

 speaker